What is Influenza?

 Seasonal Influenza: Information, Guidance and Support

-Our team at Stafford Pharmacy in Lethbridge has put together information about the 2020-2021 influenza.
+Our team at Stafford Pharmacy in Lethbridge has put together information about the 2023-2024 influenza program.
 Contact us for more information about the flu shot.